tkf/BenchmarkCI.jl/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-If you don't want to benchmark your codes for every pushes of every PR, then you can conditionally trigger jobs on label:
+If you don't want to benchmark your code for every push of every PR,
+then you can conditionally trigger the jobs on a label:

 ```yaml
 name: Run benchmarks